 Sengled Element Hub Trouble Communicating with Sengled Bulb

+Wireless interference can occur when multiple devices are being used and communicated at the same time.
 Try one of these suggestions to improve the connection:

-Turn the bulb off and back on at the power source.
+- Turn the bulb off and back on at the power source.

 We have covered many of the common issues that users of Sengled Element Hubs or Sengled Smart LED Bulbs may encounter or wonder when setting them up or connecting them to other devices.
 It is our hope that this article has helped you maneuver through some of these decisions and issues.
 For more information on how to automate your home, add smart technology to many areas of your living space, be sure to check out some of the other articles on our site for tips and tricks to help you make your space smarter.